kalvinhart/job-tracker/README.md

 Individual jobs can be viewed and updated or deleted.
 The user can also add the date and time of an appointment interview and edit/delete this as applicable.

-State management is handled with Redux Toolkit and the Context API.
+State management is handled with the Context API.

 All data is persisted using Firebase Firestore.